 Lots of people whose teenage children screamed over the Beatles in 1964 forgot that they screamed over Sinatra 20 years earlier.
 His October 12, 1944 concert at the Paramount Theater on New York's Times Square resulted in a lot of people trying to get in without tickets, and when they didn't, they trashed the Square.
 It became known as the Columbus Day Riot.

 Frank once praised the Beatles' John Lennon and Paul McCartney as great songwriters on one of his TV specials, and then said he'd like to sing "the greatest love song of the last 50 years."
 He goofed.
-Not that it wasn't a great song, but it was one written by neither John nor Paul: It was George Harrison's "Something."
+Not that he didn't sing it well, or that it wasn't a great song, but it was one written by neither John nor Paul: It was George Harrison's "Something."

 He was far from perfect.
 He had his moods.
 He had connections with people he shouldn't have.
 I suspect that he took on the atmosphere of the room: If he was around good people, he was a great guy; but if he was around bad people, look out.
 If you did him wrong, there was no repairing the relationship.
 But if you did right by him, you had a friend for life.

 But between Humphrey's loss to Richard Nixon in 1968 and Nixon's re-election in 1972, Frank turned.
-He and his "Rat Pack" pal Sammy Davis Jr. were both at the 1972 Republican Convention.
+He and his "Rat Pack" pal Sammy Davis Jr. were both at the 1972 Republican Convention in Miami Beach.
 And when his Hollywood friend Ronald Reagan ran for President in 1980, Frank supported him, and sang at both Inaugural Balls (1981 and 1985).

-He had sports connections.
 He was a Brooklyn Dodger fan, and, due to his film career, went to Los Angeles well before they did.
+(So did Brooklynite Danny Kaye, who maintained his Dodger fandom to the end, even as he became part of the first ownership group of the Seattle Mariners.)
+Frank had several sports connections:

 * He palled around with Dodger managers Leo Durocher and Tommy Lasorda.
 Durocher would go on to say, "It's Frank Sinatra's world.
 We only live in it."